How To Choose a Guardian For My Child

 To make sure you have some control over the matter, name a guardian in your Will.
 You can also write a letter of wishes that sets out some guiding principles that you want the guardian to use when taking care of your children.
 This may contain your intentions around education and religion, some career advice, and any goals you have for your children.

 Also, you can always change your mind about who should be the guardian of your children.
-Relationships and circumstances can change, which is why you should periodically review your guardianship appointment to make sure they are still suitable for your children.
+Relationships and circumstances can change, which is why you should periodically review your Will and guardianship appointment to make sure it continues to align with your wishes.

 No one likes estate planning, but it’s best not to put it off any longer.
 Choosing a guardian is difficult, but you will gain peace of mind knowing that the right person will be in charge of your children’s care in your absence.